dotlang/language/README.md

 ```
 - you can combine weaves and they will be applied from outer-most to inner-most
 - Weave expression is evaluated and checked for appropriate functions by compiler.
 So you can include any expression including assertions.
 These will be run before function run: `weave {assert x>0}`
+- For example you can write a weave to retry method call 3 times in case of exception.

 ###Instantiation
 ###Tuples